Skip to content Skip to main navigation Report an accessibility issue

 Students with previous Latin experience are invited to take both the beginner/review course and one of the readings courses.
 Students may not take both readings courses.

 The program is geared toward graduate students, but registration is open to anyone.
-Students working toward a Medieval Certificate or who are planning to take the Toronto Level One or Level Two Latin Examination will find the program particularly helpful.
+Students working toward a graduate certificate in Medieval Studies or who are planning to take the Toronto Level One or Level Two Latin Examination will find the program particularly helpful.
 Incoming graduate students are also encouraged to attend, as these courses will provide an excellent opportunity to get to know UT and the Marco community before the start of fall classes.

 Please be advised that all of these courses require a substantial amount of preparation (4-5 hours) for each class session; particularly in the beginner class, participants should have a minimum of other commitments.